Russian military planes crash at Ledurga and Zvarde training grounds

 MiG-27D-Jarraketi.jpg

-The planes crashed 40 minutes apart.
-One fighter crashed at the Zvārde landfill, the other at the Aijažu lake near Lēdurga.
+The planes reportedly crashed 40 minutes apart.
+One fighter crashed at the Zvārde training ground, the other at Lake Aijaži near Lēdurga.
 The pilots of both planes died.

-Regarding the Ledurga disaster, eyewitnesses say that explosions were heard in Ledurga, which could mean that the Ledurga plane was in full combat equipment, i.e. with missiles, which was technically not allowed at that time.
+Eyewitnesses to the Ledurga disaster say that explosions were heard in Ledurga, which could mean that the Ledurga plane was in full combat gear, i.e. with missiles, which was actually not permissible at the time.

-Fragments of airplane tails were installed at the crash sites of both planes, but during the scrap metal "boom" of the 1990s, metal plane fragments - tails "disappeared" in both places.
+Fragments of the aircraft's tails were installed at the crash sites of both aircraft, but during the scrap metal "boom" of the 1990s, the metal aircraft fragments - the tails - "disappeared" at both sites.

-Relatives of the deceased pilot from Ukraine visited the crash site in Ledurga.
+Relatives of the deceased pilot from Ukraine have visited the Ledurga crash site.

 Storyteller: Diena; Wrote down this story: Jana Kalve